About the Event

 In December 2015, 195 countries submitted emissions reduction pledges for the 2015 Paris Agreement on climate change.
 Many experts believe that carbon pricing can play a critical role in meeting these commitments, for advanced and developing countries alike.
 To move forward, however, governments need country-specific information on appropriate emissions price trajectories as well as the environmental, fiscal, distributional, and other impacts of emissions pricing.
 They also need a strategy to overcome practical obstacles, such as burdens on vulnerable groups.

-This panel, bringing together experts and representatives from international organizations, will provide perspectives on how to move carbon pricing forward at both domestic and international levels.
+This panel brought together experts and representatives from international organizations to provide perspectives on how to move carbon pricing forward at both domestic and international levels.

 - Nancy Birdsall, Founding President, Center for Global Development